urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 ![scry summary diagram](https://media.urbit.org/docs/arvo/scry-diagram-v2.svg)

-A note on `care`s: Cares are most fully exploited by Clay, where they specify submodules and have tightly defined behaviors.
+A note on `care`s: Cares are most carefully implemented by Clay, where they specify submodules and have tightly defined behaviors.
 For Gall agents, most of these don't have any special behavior, and are just used to indicate the general kind of data produced by the endpoint.
 There are a handful of exceptions to this: